 source of pleasure in my life and I feel very fortunate that I love what I do,

 and at my age, I can still do it.
-In 40 years in this business, I have
+In 45 years in this business, I have had over 31 books published, countless designs in magazines, and contributions to

-published in 1978, was a big hit, and I still get letters about that book to
+many other publications.
+My first book called ONE PIECE KNITS, published in 1978, was a big hit, and I still get letters about that book to

 Neubauer, who is the best ever.
 Linda, along with my family, has helped me navigate